-The coefficients k_i are empirically derived from spectral and broadband albedo values measured by Polashenski (2011) on landfast ice close to Barrow, AK, USA, between April and June of the years 2008 and 2009.
+The coefficients k_i of the spectral-to-broadband conversion (STBC) are empirically derived from spectral and broadband albedo values measured by Polashenski (2011) on landfast ice close to Barrow, AK, USA, between April and June of the years 2008 and 2009.
+The objective of the ground-based measurements was to investigate albedo and melt pond evolution during the

+15 2008 and 2009.
 The objective of the ground-based measurements was to investigate albedo and melt pond evolution during the melt season.
 The data are available at http://chrispolashenski.com/data.php.

-Spectral and broadband albedo were measured along three transect lines of 200 m length each, orientated west-east and located on first-year sea ice 1 km offshore of Barrow, AK, USA (71.366 ° N, 156.542 ° W).
-The spectral albedo between 350 and 2500 nm was derived from upward and downward irradiance measurements using an Analytical Spectral Devices (ASD) spectrometer 'FieldSpec3' with a diffuse cosine collector.
+Spectral and broadband albedo were measured along three transect lines of 200 m long transect lineslength each, orientated west-east and located on first-year sea ice 1 km offshore of Barrow, AK, USA (71.366 $^{\circ}$ N, 156.542 $^{\circ}$ W).
+The spectral albedo between 350 - and 2500 nm was derived from upward and downward irradiance measurements using an Analytical Spectral Devices (ASD) spectrometer 'FieldSpec3' with a diffuse cosine collector.
 The broadband albedo in the waveband 300 - 3000 nm was measured by a Kipp&Zonen CM14 albedometer.
 Each of the two optics was mounted on a 1.5 m long arm and was positioned about 1 m above the surface (Polashenski, 2011).

 Spectral and broadband albedo were measured along a first transect line on 21 days between April and June 2008.
-Along the second transect line, measurements were done on 13 days between May and June 2009 and along the third transect line on 12 days in June 2009.
+Along the second transect line, measurements were done on 13 days between May and June 2009 and along the third transect line on

+12 days in June 2009.
 The second and third transect lines were 1 km apart of each other.
 The measurements were done once per day (except 14 June 2008 with twice per day) in steps of 2.5 - 5 m under various sky conditions (clear, cloudy, and overcast skies).
 The time of spectral and broadband albedo measurements may differ by more than one hour because the spectral and broadband albedo samples were recorded one after the other.

-After excluding unphysically high and discontinuous albedo spectra, 1720 albedo spectra and broadband albedo values of various sea-ice surface types are available, from optically thick (snow depth $\gtrsim 10\,\mathrm{cm}$) and thin snow surfaces (snow depth $\lesssim 10\,\mathrm{cm}$), bare ice with loose decaying ice crystals on top, slushy bare ice to frozen and liquid melt ponds.
+After exclusion of excluding unphysically high and discontinuous albedo spectra, 1720 albedo spectra and broadband albedo 30 values of various sea ice sea ice surface types are available, from optically thick (snow depth $\gtrsim 10$ cm) and thin snow surfaces (snow depth $\lesssim 10$ cm), bare ice with loose decaying ice crystals on top, slushy bare ice to frozen and liquid melt ponds.
 Spatially and temporally collocated spectral and broadband albedo measurements were used to derive the coefficients k_i in Eq.
-(1) minimizing the square sum of errors $\left(\alpha{\rm bb} - k_0 - \sum{i=1}^6 k_i \cdot \alpha(\lambda_i)\right)^2$.
-The coefficient k_0 was preset to 0 in order to warrant the condition $\alpha{\rm bb} = \alpha(\lambda_i) = 0$.
+(1) that minimize minimizing the square sum of errors $(\alpha{bb} - k_0 - \sum{i=1}^{6} k_i \cdot \alpha(\lambda_i))^2$, where $(\alpha{bb} - k_0 - \sum{i=1}^{6} k_i \cdot \alpha(\lambda_i))^2$.
+The coefficient k_0 was set to 0. preset to 0 in order to warrant the condition $\alpha{bb} = \alpha(\lambda_i) = 0$.
 The resulting coefficients are given in Tab.
-2 and can be used to calculate the broadband albedo in waveband $300 - 3000\,\mathrm{nm}$.
+2 and can be used to calculate the broadband albedo in waveband 300 - 3000 nm.
 This method is referred to as empirically derived STBC.

-3 Results
+5 3 Results